 I highly recommend getting to a game if you go to Rio, it’s such an amazing way to experience South American culture and their love of soccer!

 (Tip: we booked a ‘tour’ through our hostel, and it included tickets, transport there and a ‘guide’ – we really were just dropped off out the front of Maracana.
-If you are on a budget/brave enough to – for the big difference in the price I’d recommend just sourcing your own tickets & getting a taxi there & home).
+It was such an easy, safe and hassle free way to experience the evening).

 Lush, green, dense rainforest is not what you’d expect to find in the middle of the busting city of Rio, yet that’s exactly what you’ll find all 32km² worth.
 The Emperor in power in 1861 ordered it be replanted and protected to ensure the people of Rio always have a secure water supply.

 We took a day tour through Tijuca where we hiked, had a picnic, saw some incredible waterfalls and the Christ statue.
 There’s an incredible amount of wildlife that live in the National Park and it is absolutely beautiful.
 Well worth adding a day to your itinerary to visit!

 (Tip: Keep your eye out for monkeys!
 They’re everywhere if you look!)

 Caipirinha’s are made with cachaca a distilled spirit made from sugarcane, served over ice with crushed lime and sugar.

 (Tip: Be careful – they are strong but if you drink a few too many, an acai or two the next day will help!)